Opentrons/opentrons/api/docs/v2/new_pipette.rst

         pipette.drop_tip()

-:py:attr:`.InstrumentContext.speed` offers the same functionality, but controlled in units of mm/s of plunger speed.
+:py:obj:`.InstrumentContext.speed` offers the same functionality, but controlled in units of mm/s of plunger speed.
 This does not have a linear transfer to flow rate and should only be used if you have a specific need.